Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 ## Queue Based Results

-- Iris Cloud Service Bus – Receive complete results on a service bus queue maintained by IRIS
+- IRIS Cloud Service Bus – Receive complete results on a service bus queue maintained by IRIS
 - Azure Service Bus – Receive complete results on a service bus queue in your own subscription
 - AWS Queue – Receive complete results on an AWS Queue in your own subscription
 - Google Queue – Receive complete results on a Google Queue in your own subscription
 - Queue based notifications
-    - Receive a notification of ready results in which a subsequent call to the Iris results API is required
+    - Receive a notification of ready results in which a subsequent call to the IRIS results API is required
     - For IRIS Cloud Service Bus, this option Is required if message sizes exceed 256K bytes.
 Results do not typically exceed this size, except when high resolution cameras are used for images that are embedded in the report.

 ### Azure Service Bus Results